storacha/RFC/rfc/github-org-migration.md

 - [ ] [sst-monorepo](https://github.com/web3-storage/sst-monorepo)
     - It SHOULD be deleted.
 - [ ] [w3infra](https://github.com/web3-storage/w3infra)
-    - [ ] Will need to check what happens to the [seed.run](https://seed.run/) infra with a new mini project (SST + seed.run) in the new org and migrate this repo there.
     - It SHOULD NOT be archived.
     - It SHOULD be migrated.
 - [ ] [w3notes](https://github.com/web3-storage/w3notes)